BeSimple/BeSimpleDeploymentBundle/README.md

 ----------

-###Use the commands (with the console)
+###Using the commands

+The simpliest way to deploy your application is to use the command line, go into your project root folder and type the following commands :

-1. Test your deployment :
+**1. Test your deployment :**

     php app/console deployment:test [server]

-2. Launch your deployment :
+**2. Launch your deployment :**

     php app/console deployment:launch [server]

-###Use the service (within your controller)
+###Using the service

+You can also use the deployment feature within your controller by invoking 'deployment' the service :

-1. Test your deployment :
+**1. Test your deployment :**

     $this->get('deployment')->test([$server]);

-2. Launch your deployment :
+**2. Launch your deployment :**

     $this->get('deployment')->launch([$server]);